Floating

 Image source: Food52

 Look at the fine details of the email — particularly the pre-header.
-Notice the “We brought snacks” at the top of the email.
+Notice the preview text “We brought snacks”.

 welcome_email_subject_line